From der Angstweg to Alexandria

-Crossville Skyline and all the Romance
+Crossville skyline and all the romance

 A view from our Kallvik balcony in 2012, hiding more than it reveals.
 The park hidden behind the trees is called Mustakivenpuisto (Blackstone park), and the sky belongs to Rastila (in English one could say Crossville).
 But it is a vague reference, because the houses visible are in Kallvik and only the horizon takes the watcher to another kind of X.X.X.X.
 There is also a meaningful shape drawn on the ground below, unseen to the eye in this picture, but concrete as logic in holy geometry, and referring to something truthful, as well (a triangle, with two open triangles on its sides and a square on top).
 I came to know what it feels like to be in somebody else's visionary dreams, taken into another individual's consciousness and plans.
 Ever since, I've been even more careful with my own poetry, and the ones I write about.
 God knows what's good and right for others.